Eviction if you’re a disabled person

 What should I do if my landlord has already evicted me?

 If your landlord has already evicted you for a reason connected to your disability, you may be able to take them to court.
-See the page on tackling disability discrimination to find out more.
+See the page on how to deal with housing discrimination to find out more.

 Last updated: 14 October 2020